Nasdaq Riga: FCMC information regarding mandatory takeover bid for AS Olainfarm shares

-Financial and Capital Market Commision has published additional information regarding mandatory takeover bid for AS "Olainfarm" shares.
-Announcement is available on FCMC website: https://www.fktk.lv/en/news/other-news/information-on-the-decision-to-allow-as-a b-city-to-make-a-mandatory-as-olainfarm-share-repurchase-offer/ Nasdaq Baltic Issuer Services +371 67212431 www.nasdaqbaltic.com Nasdaq Baltic is a common name for exchanges, regulated markets, alternative markets First North operated by Nasdaq companies in the Baltic states, i.e. Nasdaq Tallinn AS, Nasdaq Riga, AS and AB Nasdaq Vilnius.
+Financial and Capital Market Commision on August 16, 2021 has published additional information regarding mandatory takeover bid for AS "Olainfarm" shares.
+Announcement is available on FCMC website: https://www.fktk.lv/en/news/other-news/fcmc-will-not-disrupt-the-completion-of-a -mandatory-as-olainfarm-share-buy-back-offer-made-by-as-ab-city/ Nasdaq Baltic Issuer Services +371 67212431 www.nasdaqbaltic.com Nasdaq Baltic is a common name for exchanges, regulated markets, alternative markets First North operated by Nasdaq companies in the Baltic states, i.e. Nasdaq Tallinn AS, Nasdaq Riga, AS and AB Nasdaq Vilnius.

 OLAINFARM-Aktie komplett kostenlos handeln - auf Smartbroker.de